Data Story

 Gender

-While males makes up 52% of public high schoolers, females are two times more likely than males to participate.
+While males makes up 52% of public high school students, females are more likely than males to participate.

 Race/Ethnicity